akowalsk/git-workflow-example/README.md

     print(job)
 ```

 The `create_job` function creates a new job with the name `Git Automated Training - {build_serial}` where the `build_serial` is available as the `GITHUB_SHA` environment variable.
-The worker command explicitly checks out this specific commit that is creating the training job to avoid a race condition between job creation and new commits being pushed to the master.
+The worker command explicitly checks out this specific commit to avoid a race condition between job creation and new commits being pushed to the master.
 The rest of the command simply runs the model training code with the desired parameters.

-Since the purpose of this process is to evaluate the training results of new model code updates, this file hard codes the use dataset (in this case, to ImageNet) so that all commits will be trained on the same data.
+Since the purpose of this process is to evaluate the training results of new model code updates, this file hard codes the dataset (in this case, to ImageNet) so that all commits will be trained on the same data.
 The model definition is specified using boiler-plate code that automatically sets it as the git repository that is calling this workflow.

 Because the `output_type` is set to `trainml` the results of this training run will be saved as a [trainML Model](https://docs.trainml.ai/reference/models/) with the job name prefixed by `Job - `, so the model name will also include the build serial.